 Panelization PCB-Ultimate Process Guide

 To improve the strength of the panel, solid tabs may be used.
-In such cases, laser- cutting machine depaneling router may be chosen.
-If you decide to use a paneling router, you must be prepared to hold the fixtures tightly since it vibrates and produces dust and noise.
-On the other hand, using the laser-cutting machine is capital intensive and may be limited to just about 1 mm.
+In such cases, a laser-cutting machine depaneling router may be chosen.
+If you decide to use a paneling router, you must be prepared to hold the fixtures tightly since they vibrate and produce dust and noise.
+On the other hand, using the laser-cutting machine is capital-intensive and may be limited to just about 1 mm.
 Notice that solid tabs between boards should be removed using appropriate tools.
 Among the tools you may opt to use include the hook-shaped blade tool.

 Refers to the cutting of tabs to individual PCB boards.
 It is a manufacturing step that helps in cutting panels into multi-boards.
 Aims at increasing the throughput of the printed circuit board.
 It allows for designing PCBs to consist of smaller PCBs that can be aligned and inserted into an array to form a final product.